Om4AI/Om4AI/README.md

 <br><div align="left"><p>
 I am a Software Engineer who likes to learn and improve in Data Structures and different Software Development tools.
 Developing problem solving skills to think about all edge cases is important.
 <br><br>Deep Learning especially along with Computer Vision fascinates me.
-CNNs are my favourite as you might already have guessed.
+CNNs are my <br>favourite as you might already have guessed.
 </p></div>

 <br><br><h3><p align="center"> Let's have a chat about Data Structures, Self-driving Cars, Deep Neural Networks, AR & VR.</p></h3>